pjorg/pjorg-puppet-sumo/README.md

 ## Development

-Contributions expanding the module to use other portions of the Sumo Logic API and/or extending support to other platforms is welcome.
+Contributions expanding the module to use other portions of the Sumo Logic API and/or extending support to other platforms are welcome.